-The Pharmacist is responsible for ensuring adequate supply of Coaguchek test strips and lancets for the clinic.
+The designated Pharmacist is responsible for ensuring adequate supply of Coaguchek test strips and lancets for the clinic.
 All test strips will be dispensed out of a central location at the Pharmacist's office at the Bay Site Suite 522.
 The Bloor site RN may distribute a limited supply to other site implementers.
-A test strip inventory sign-out sheet will require double-signing by 2 authorized implementers to ensure that the Coaguchek XS code chip matches the test strip code prior to use.
+All implementers must use the test strip inventory sign-out sheet ("Coagucheck XS INR Test Strips Log") which requires double-signing by 2 authorized implementers to ensure that the Coaguchek XS code chip matches the test strip code prior to use.